Connecticut

 For Ring doorbell owners, this means recording a conversation between two visitors on your porch, without either person's consent, could technically qualify as mechanical overhearing under this statute.

-Under the civil remedy provisions, a person whose communications are illegally intercepted can recover actual damages (with a minimum of $100 per day of violation or $1,000, whichever is higher), plus punitive damages and reasonable attorney's fees.
+Under this civil remedy, a person whose communications are illegally intercepted can recover actual damages (with a minimum of $100 per day of violation or $1,000, whichever is higher), plus punitive damages and reasonable attorney's fees.

 How This Applies to Ring Doorbells